How to cut plastic?

 The best way to request samples from us is to email [email protected]

 Please let us know the products you are interested in and provide your name and address.
 Or you can ring us on 01208 873566, weekdays 9am – 5pm.
-We will then send you short pre-cut samples by first class post, so you can try before you buy.
+We will then send you short pre-cut samples by Royal Mail, so you can try before you buy.